apache/flink/docs/content/docs/dev/datastream/sources.md

 The Data Source API supports both unbounded streaming sources and bounded batch sources, in a unified way.

-The difference between both cases is minimal: In the bounded/batch case, the enumerator generates a fix set of splits, and each split is necessarily finite.
-In the unbounded streaming case, one of the two is not true (splits are not finite, or the enumerator keep generating new splits).
+The difference between both cases is minimal: In the bounded/batch case, the enumerator generates a fixed set of splits, and each split is necessarily finite.
+In the unbounded streaming case, one of the two is not true (splits are not finite, or the enumerator keeps generating new splits).

 #### Examples